 Combine this with lux high-rise condos, spectacular views and easy access to Chicago’s culture scene and the Loop is really hard to beat.
 Many buildings offer luxury amenities plus door staff.
 Features that appeal to those who value concierge services and an upscale lifestyle.
 The Loop is perfect for those who love to walk everywhere.
 View Downtown Chicago listings.

 The population density here is high and public transport is abundant so life is truly better without a car.
-Boystown is a fun diverse area with many bars, a variety of food options and great shopping.
+Northalsted is a fun diverse area with many bars, a variety of food options and great shopping.

 You don’t have to be Swedish to enjoy the strong sense of community of Andersonville.
 View Andersonville listings.

 “Andersonville just feels cozy like home.
 You can browse the interesting independent shops along Clark Street or relax with friends over a Swedish breakfast at Ann Sather or Svea.
 There are also plenty of fun places to meet for dinner and drinks.
 Plus there’s Andersonville’s Sommerfest …my favorite Chicago festival.”

 10. Wicker Park and Bucktown

 Best of Wicker Park and Bucktown: These legendary Chicago neighborhoods are often taken together.
 They have a vibe that just can’t be beat.
 Stroll the streets and find art, music, cold beer and good eats at every turn.
 Plus there’s the amazing Bloomingdale Trail and Park, widely known as the 606.
 Here’s where you can find the latest Wicker Park and Bucktown listings.